Can you imagine a world without old age? A world without more people who suffer from the damage of old age.

 Up to what age could we live?

-Most countries aim to solve problems related to poverty within sixty years (hypothetically in 2080).
-If that were the case, the death toll would drop again and again.
+Most countries aim to solve poverty-related problems within sixty years (hypothetically in 2080).
+If that were the case, the number of deaths would fall again and again.

 Anyone rescued from old age treatment could survive for at least 250 years.
 One would come to live two lives, while maintaining a young and healthy appearance.

-In most cases, death would occur due to an accident or issues outside of age care.
+In most cases, death would occur due to an accident or problems external to the care of age.

 With the development of medicine and nanotechnology, doctors could intervene promptly when needed, and the lifespan would only lengthen further.

-It is practically impossible to hope that people will survive beyond 500, even 1000 years.
-Our body is not biologically capable of reaching similar levels, and would still end up self-destructing.
+It is practically impossible to hope that people will be able to survive beyond 500, even 1000 years.
+Our body is not biologically capable of reaching similar levels, and would end up self-destructing anyway.

 How far can we go?
-Until it is right to continue to fight to allow man to survive again and again.
+As long as it is right to continue fighting to allow man to survive again and again.

-Is there really anything we can do to fight the nothing beyond life?
+Is there really anything we can do to fight the nothingness beyond life?
 Extreme theories like the mind uploading they make us think that yes, maybe there really is something we can do.

 We will stand by and see, waiting for the future to present itself in front of our surprised eyes.